paglalayag/paglalayag.github.io/_posts/2022-02-11-learning-to-fake-it.md

 ## A meat head fake
-While runimants (cattle, goats, etc) are the largest contributors, animal-based agriculture is one of the most significant contributors to global warming.
+While ruminants (cattle, goats, etc) are the largest contributors, animal-based agriculture is one of the most significant contributors to global warming.
 [Fake meat](https://journals.plos.org/climate/article?id=10.1371/journal.pclm.0000010)

 So the transition away from meat diets & animal-based agriculture is one of the  important global transitions required to transition to a low-carbon future.